-Anyone flying with Shoreline Aviation in the New York area this summer has become familiar with the effects of Temporary Flight Restrictions (TFRs).
+Anyone flying with Cape Air in the New York area this summer has become familiar with the effects of Temporary Flight Restrictions (TFRs).
 TFRs are put in place by the FAA and the Secret Service to provide security for the President when he is away from Washington D.C.
 (Washington has a permanent security zone called an SFRA – Special Flight Rules Area).

 Most Presidential TFRs have an inner ring of 7 to 10 miles surrounding the President and, with few exceptions, this ring is a No-Fly Zone.
 There is also a 30-mile ring that can only be entered by aircraft that are on an FAA Flight Plan and are in constant contact with Air Traffic Control.